ilkkamtk/mpjakk/docs/w1-first-app.md

       },
     };
    ```

-1. If you want to lint a certain file: `yarn eslint src/App.js` or `./node_modules/.bin/eslint src/App.js`.
+1. If you want to lint a certain file: `npm eslint src/App.js` or `./node_modules/.bin/eslint src/App.js`.
-1. You can correct code automatically with ctr-alt-l (remember to choose Google style form settings(preferences)/editor/code style/javascript first)
+1. Right click somewhere over .eslint.rc, choose 'Apply ESlint Code Style Rules'.
+Then you can correct code automatically with ctr-alt-l

 **c.**

 1. Develop your app further.
-Add a `<table>` to the app skeleton so that the layout is similar to this:
+Add a `<table>` etc. (and also css)  to the app skeleton so that the layout is similar to this:

     ![View 1](./images/app1.png)